mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 LAUNCHERS AND

 SUPPORT WEAPONS

 Many of the support weapons used by infantry can be constructed in the same manner as personal weaponry.
 A general-purpose machinegun is typically of the same calibre as a battle rifle.
-With a heavy barrel, fully- automatic receiver and perhaps a tripod mounting, a support weapon is created.
+With a heavy barrel, fully-automatic receiver and perhaps a tripod mounting, a support weapon is created.
 The converse is also true;
-heavier support weapons have been converted into anti- materiel rifles by adding a stock and stripping away all unnecessary components.
+heavier support weapons have been converted into anti-materiel rifles by adding a stock and stripping away all unnecessary components.
 Launchers for grenades or rockets require a slightly different process, however.